Terry Bittker Caring Committee

-The Washington Society of Jewish Deaf (WSJD) Caring Committee (CC) was established to provide support and resources to our community in times of need.
+The Washington Society of Jewish Deaf (WSJD) Terry Bittker Caring Committee (CC) was established to provide support and resources to our community in times of need.
 Jewish law says all Jews should do G’milut Chasadim – deeds of loving kindness.
-This is why WSJD established the Caring Committee to carry out this Jewish law.
-The Caring Committee is made up of volunteers who support the WSJD community by:
+This is why WSJD established the Terry Bittker Caring Committee to carry out this Jewish law.
+The Terry Bittker Caring Committee is made up of volunteers who support the WSJD community.

 As our volunteer base increases, we hope to be able to provide the following types of support to members in need:

-CC volunteers may provide a prepared meal for a member of the community who is homebound due to illness or physical injury or help find individuals who
+- Meals: TB-CC volunteers may provide a prepared meal for a member of the community who is homebound due to illness or physical injury or help find individuals who can prepare meals.

-At times, CC may run general kinds of errands (i.e., groceries, dry cleaning, etc) for people in need.
+- Errands: At times, TB-CC may run general kinds of errands (i.e., groceries, dry cleaning, etc) for people in need.

 Please communicate with us!
-If you wish to volunteer for the CC, request support for yourself, or inform the CC of a person/family in need or celebrating a special event, or for any other reason, send an email to WSJDCC@gmail.com.
+If you wish to volunteer for the TB-CC, request support for yourself, or inform the TB-CC of a person/family in need or celebrating a special event, or for any other reason, send an email using this form below.

 All information is held in strict confidence.
 Without your help, we won’t know if someone needs help.

-Please consider becoming a part of our volunteer network.
+Please consider becoming a part of our volunteer network and fill out the application form at this link.
 We always need more volunteers.
 Volunteers will be notified when support is needed.
 It will be up to you to decide if you’re able to assist at that time.